coder-xiaomo/free-disk-space/README.md

     steps:

     - name: Free Disk Space (Ubuntu)
-      uses: jlumbroso/free-disk-space@main
+      uses: coder-xiaomo/free-disk-space@main
       with:
-        # this might remove tools that are actually needed,
-        # if set to "true" but frees about 6 GB
+        # this might remove tools that are actually needed if set to "true"
         tool-cache: false

-        # all of these default to true, but feel free to set to
+        # all of these default to true and will be cleared,
-        # "false" if necessary for your workflow
+        # so set to "false" if necessary for your workflow
         android: true
         dotnet: true
         haskell: true